Skip to content

 Short answers, pulled from the story.

-When was Richard Burbage born and where?
+Who was Richard Burbage and why is he famous?